kernel-community/kernel/docs/module-0/play-of-pattern.md

 💡 What is the question to which you are the universe's answer?
 </div>

-and it's equally direct corollary:
+and its equally direct corollary:

 <div class="lightbulb">
 💡 How can you respond most honestly, accurately, and lovingly?